 In the one on the left, everyone chose to make the words "Hate it" really large.

-In the one on the right, was a conversation in which the character was having a hard time with depression.
+In the one right below, was a conversation in which the character was having a hard time with depression.
 Everyone displayed this kind of curvature in their positioning.
 The message “how u” being the closest to the center with the following pulling away.
 What was so interesting that it is clear that when visualize our thoughts, there a lot more nuance in our emotions.

 The other successful experimentation was the one that played with time.